โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 French hunters cared little for the appearance or pedigree of their dogs as long as they demonstrated unparalleled hunting prowess..
 That is why these hounds were perceived more like stray dogs until the 20th century.
 The situation changed when in 1957 the breeders decided to organize the dogs according to their ancestry.
 His efforts resulted in the appearance of seven unique French breeds of sizes, coat texture and distinctive colors.
 The Great Anglo-French Tricolour Hound appeared as the result of the crossing of native French dogs, in particular the Poitevin hound and the Gascon Saintongeois and the English Foxhound.
 The breed is very rare, little used and virtually unknown outside of mainland France.

-The word “Grand” it was placed before the breed name because it was used to hunt large game and functioned predominantly in packs of several dozen other canines.
+The word "Grandยป was put in front of the breed name because it was used to hunt large game and functioned predominantly in packs of several dozen other canines.
 The Great Anglo-French Tricolour Hound is characterized by its resonant voice, his keen sense of smell and his relentless pursuit.
 This brave and passionate hunter will never be hampered by difficult terrain and harsh weather and can work for numerous hours without breaks..
 The packs of the Anglo-French hounds They generally specialized in hunting roe deer and wild boar., although they could also hunt foxes and other small game animals.

 Physical Characteristics Great Tricolor Anglo-French Hound